Zombie cookie: Controversies

 In 2015, TURN, an online advertising clearinghouse, introduced zombie cookies based on Flash Local Shared objects.
 Privacy advocates quickly denounced the technology.

 An academic study of zombie cookies was completed in 2009, by a team of researchers at UC Berkeley, where they noticed that cookies which had been deleted, kept coming back, over and over again.
 They cited this as a serious privacy breach.
 Since most users are barely aware of the storage methods used, it's unlikely that users will ever delete them all.
 From the Berkeley report: "few websites disclose their use of Flash in privacy policies, and many companies using Flash are privacy certified by TRUSTe."

 Ringleader Digital made an effort to keep a persistent user ID even when the user deleted cookies and their HTML5 databases.
 The only way to opt-out of the tracking, was to use the company's opt-out link, which gives no confirmation.
 This resulted in a lawsuit against Ringleader Digital.

-The term "zombie cookie" was created by Attorney Joseph H. Malley who initiated the Super-Cookie Class Actions in 2010.
-The etiology of the phrase was derived from his prior research into Apple's third-party iPhone applications.
-Some of these which had been criticized as being "zombie-like" applications such as the "super-cookies" which "re-spawned" when deleted.
-Attorney Malley envisioned a cookie that seemed to come back from the "dead".
-Blending the two ideas, he first coined the phrase Zombie Cookies within his filed Class Actions, as a means to enable the court, jury, and public understand the basis of the litigation.

 The Zombie Cookie lawsuits were filed suit in the United States District Court for the Central District of California against Quantcast, Clearspring, VideoEgg, and affiliated sites owned by Walt Disney Internet Group, Warner Bros. and others.
 According to the charges, Adobe Flash cookies are planted to "track Plaintiffs and Class Members that visited non-Clearspring Flash Cookie Affiliates websites by having their online transmissions intercepted, without notice or consent".

 Two "supercookie" mechanisms were found on Microsoft websites in 2011, including cookie syncing that respawned MUID cookies.
 Due to media attention, Microsoft later disabled this code.

 Consumer outrage related to Flash cookies and violation of consumers' privacy caused U.S. Congressional Hearings, led by Senators Al Franken and John Rockefeller.
 Reportedly, the "Zombie Cookie", aka Flash Cookie filings, forced Adobe Systems Inc. to stop processing flash cookies on 98% of all consumers' computing devices.

 The online advertising clearinghouse TURN implemented zombie cookies on Verizon mobile phones, using a hidden, unremovable number by which Verizon could track customers.
 After an article by ProPublica revealed this fact in January 2015, TURN claimed it had suspended usage of their zombie cookies.